PrincetonUniversity/SCAF/README.md

 To build, run from the repository root directory: `make`

 Run `make clean` from the root directory to clean the repository.

+### Configuration
+SCAF is customizable and can be used as a conservative memory analysis if the speculation modules are disabled.